uspgamedev/programming-tutorial/level_01/README.md

 modern computer!
 As Donald Knuth said, **"premature optimization is the root of all evil!"**.

-Ouw recommendations for this stage is to check for collisions from within a separate function, `handleCollisions()`, that should be called every game update.
+Our recommendations for this stage is to check for collisions from within a separate function, `handleCollisions()`, that should be called every game update.
 You should be able to guess how to properly iterate the object list by looking over the rest of the sample code.
 There is on gotcha though, but we hope